colfio/colfio-vanillajs/README.md

 ## How does it work?
-- the logic is implemented inside components - you declare a component, attach it to a game object, and via its `update` method, you can update the state
+- the logic is implemented inside components - you declare a component, attach it to a game object, and via its `onUpdate` method, you can update the state

 ### Components
 - each component has the following lifecycle functions:
-  - `oninit` - initializes the component
+  - `onInit` - initializes the component
-  - `onmessage` - sends a message to all subscribed components
+  - `onMessage` - sends a message to all subscribed components
-  - `update` - called during the game loop, updates the component state
+  - `onUpdate` - called during the game loop, updates the component state
-  - `draw` - called during the game loop, can use CanvasAPI to render stuff
+  - `onDraw` - called during the game loop, can use CanvasAPI to render stuff
-  - `onFinished` - called whenever this component has finished its execution
+  - `onFinish` - called whenever this component has finished its execution
 - if you want to add a new component to a game object, you have to call `addComponent` - it will add it to the queue of new components that will be added in the end of the loop
 - any component can be terminated via `finish()` function

 ![Components Workflow](./docs/components.png)

-- example: creating a simple rectangle
+- **example**: creating a simple rectangle that will rotate

 ```javascript
 let rect1 = new GameObject("rect1");